graphql/graphql-spec/rfcs/Subscriptions.md

 We'll try to define the irreducible components of a GraphQL Subscriptions system below:

-* **Bi-directional communication:** the client initializes the establishment of bi-direction communication channel with the server.
+* **Bi-directional communication:** the client initializes the establishment of a bi-directional communication channel with the server.
 Once initialized, either the client or server can send data across the channel or close it.

 * **Subscriptions System:** a component with the following responsibilities:
     * **Subscribe:** handle incoming subscription operations sent by clients.
     * **Parse:** parse, validate, and store queries, variables, and context send by clients (aka subscribers).
     * **Map:** for valid subscription operations, map the combination of root field and query variables to an event stream.
-The event stream is deterministic with respect to the root field and query variables: if the two subscriptions with identical queries and variables are created at the same time, they will map to identical event streams.
+The event stream is deterministic with respect to the root field and query variables, and nothing else: that is, if two subscriptions with identical queries and variables are created at the same time, regardless of execution context, they will map to identical event streams.
     * **Execute:** whenever any event from the mapped event stream triggers, the stored GraphQL query is executed, using the combination of saved variables, context, and event payload as input.
+Note that this means two different subscribers that send two identical GraphQL subscriptions do not necessarily receive the same publish stream.
+In other words publish streams for identical event streams are not necessarily equivalent.
-    * **Publish:** The execution result from above is published to the originating subscriber.
+    * **Publish:** the execution result from above is published to the originating subscriber.
+    * **Unsubscribe:** detect cases of client-initiated "unsubscribe" operations and shut down the subscription.
+The server may also choose to unsubscribe the client at any time due to errors, load, or timeouts.

-* **Events**: any “interesting thing” the system cares about.
-Events contain optional data to describe what happened.
-For example, a “new email” event might include the ID of the new email.
-The combination of query, query variables, and event data is executed to create a GraphQL response in the shape that the client expects.
+* **Events**: any “interesting thing” the system cares about, such as "friend logged on" or "new message received".
+Events may contain payload data.
+The combination of query, query variables, and event data is executed to create a GraphQL response in the shape that the client requested.

 ![](subscriptions_01.png)

-*Above, the light blue box on the left contains the components for a traditional request/response GraphQL system.
-The light green box on the right contains the new components needed to support GraphQL Subscriptions.*
+*Above, the blue boxes on the left are components needed to support traditional request/response GraphQL system.
+The green box on the right contains are new components needed to support GraphQL Subscriptions.*

 The lifetime of a subscription looks like this:

 * **Subscribe:** the Client initializes a subscription by sending a query and its variables to the server.
-When the Subscription is created, the input query and variables are mapped to a set of events to which the Subscription listens.
+When the Subscription is created, the input query and variables are mapped to a stream of events to which the Subscription listens.
 The server _may_ send an initial response from executing the subscription operation.

 * **Publish:** when any of the events associated with the subscription are triggered, the subscription executes the query, variables, and payload and sends the result to the client.